neondatabase/website/content/docs/extensions/pg_embedding.md

 The `m`, `efConstruction`, and `efSearch` options allow you to tune the HNSW algorithm when creating an index:

-- `m`: A higher value increases accuracy (recall) but also increases the size of the index in memory and index construction time.
+- `m`: This option defines the maximum number of links or "edges" created for each node during graph construction.
+A higher value increases accuracy (recall) but also increases the size of the index in memory and index construction time.
-- `efConstruction`: This setting influences the trade-off between index quality and construction speed.
+- `efConstruction`: This option influences the trade-off between index quality and construction speed.
 A high `efConstruction` value creates a higher quality graph, enabling more accurate search results, but a higher value also means that index construction takes longer.
-- `efSearch`: This setting influences the trade-off between query accuracy (recall) and speed.
+- `efSearch`: This option influences the trade-off between query accuracy (recall) and speed.
 A higher `efSearch` value increases accuracy at the cost of speed.
 This value should be equal to or larger than `k`, which is the number of nearest neighbors you want your search to return.

 In summary, to prioritize for search speed over accuracy, use lower values for `m` and `efSearch`.
 Conversely, to prioritize accuracy over search speed, use higher value for `m` and `efSearch`.
 At the cost of index build time, you can also use a higher `efConstruction` value to enable more accurate search results.